Top 10 Best Sites

 In 2014, John Kershaw was daydreaming at the office when a silly question popped into his head: What if there were a dating app dedicated to guys with beards (and chicks who like beards)?
 He checked, and it looked like he was the first to think of beard-fondling as a basis for a dating network.

-John found the idea so appealing, he created a fake landing page for it, just for fun.
+John found the idea so appealing that he created a fake landing page for it, just for fun.
 He did it as a funny thought experiment and to procrastinate his work, but singles latched onto the idea.
 Lo and behold, people tried to sign up and expressed interest in joining a beard-related social network.

-When he saw the online response, John realized he was on to something.
+When he saw the online response, John realized he was onto something.
 Bearded people need love, too, so he went about making the fake page into a real site.
 Bristlr may have started as a joke, but it quickly took off among beard growers and beard lovers around the world.

 “We got a lot of PR just from people going ‘look how ridiculous this is,'” explained John, the site’s Founder and Technical Lead.
 “Bristlr is all about beards on the surface, but it’s actually more than that — it’s a lifestyle market representing beardy culture.”

 Now, Bristlr holds the coveted position of the world’s greatest beard-centric dating site.
 Their solemn promise: “Connecting those with beards to those who want to stroke beards.”
-What more could you want?

-The site is active in hundreds of cities worldwide, mostly in the United States and other English-speaking countries, and their user base is rapidly growing.
+The dating platform is active in hundreds of cities worldwide, mostly in the United States and other English-speaking countries, and their user base is rapidly growing.
 Eschewing hookup culture, Bristlr is a relationship-based dating site for people looking for true connections with quality individuals.
 Two members must “like” each other before sending a message, so singles are safe from unsolicited come-ons from overzealous beard-strokers or over-enthused beard-wearers.

 “Because it’s more niche and a smaller community, you don’t get as many people playing the hookup game,” John said, “and we position ourselves to be more fun and relaxed.”